wasd243/SCP-foundation-editor/Update_Log.md

 - Author: Zichen Wang (wasd243)

 ### Notes
-- This version is the fourth alpha release of the FTML engine
+- This version is the fourth alpha release with the FTML engine
 - The editor is still unstable and several features are not yet implemented
 - This version mainly serves as a recovery and fallback checkpoint